tsnellgrove/dark_castle3/doc/to_do.md

 			- TBD: generalize 'go':
 				- TBD: if only dir, infer_verb = 'go'
 				- TBD: if verb in ['go'] => infer dir
+			- TBD: 'go'
+				- TBD: check ZIL list for sym_syn and prep variants
+				- TBD: update hand_mgmt() as needed for new_verb
+				- TBD: update *_err() to pass validate if hand_mgmt() will fix when called
+				- TBD: disable global syn for new_verb
+				- TBD: add new_verb to interp() action_verb list
+				- TBD: add base ('new_verb', 'do_noun') entries to syntax
+				- TBD: add prep variants for new_verb to syntax
+				- TBD: add new_verb symetric syns to syn_verb_lst
+				- TBD: add new_verb symetric syns to syntax
+				- TBD: add infer do_noun entry for new_verb as needed
+				- TBD: in asym_syn(), add conditional syn as needed
+				- TBD: manual test (including sym_syn, prep, infer, asym syn, and hand_mgmt)
+				- TBD: scenario test
+				- TBD: fix scenario as needed
+				- TBD: clean up comments in static_gbl
 			- TBD: generalize 'climb':
 				- TBD: if verb in ['go', 'climb'] => infer dir
 				- TBD: enter & exit